ARTIST

 An early illustration – GWR 4054 Princess Charlotte.

 Being (what was then called) a commercial artist working in advertising I started producing drawings of steam locomotives during the late seventies.
 To start with they were ink line drawings with flat colour added, but later more detail was added and an airbrush employed to make them three-dimensional.
-After a break I came back to illustrating locomotives – this time using the technology I was now using in my everyday work which has enabled the production of the highly detailed artworks you see today.
+After a break I came back to illustrating locomotives – this time using the technology I was now using in my everyday work.
+This has enabled the production of the highly detailed artworks you see today.

 Sir Archibald Sinclair Nameplate Spacer OVS Bullied Nameplate